What is it like when those closest to you are not there any longer?

 Kevin finished reading the section of his World History textbook so he’d be ready to start on his report.
 Then he looked at the English 2 assignment.
 It was to read the beginning of a book, The Dream Weaver, One Boy’s Journey Through the Landscape of Reality, by Jack Bowen.
 There were copies in the school library for his class, one per student.
 He’d checked out the copy assigned to him on Friday.
 He also found out that it didn’t have to be returned until the end of the semester.

-What was interesting, and different than most of the usual English 2 assignments, there was no written report required for what he was assigned to read.
+What was interesting, and different than most of the usual English 2 assignments, there was no written report required covering what they were assigned to read.
 Instead, there would be a discussion session in class on Thursday.

 An interesting item about the assignment was in a note that Mr. Sommers wrote: